Potential hurricane threatens Texas

 Will it become a tropical storm again?
 Will it become a hurricane?
 How strong will the winds be?
 And how significant will the storm surge be?

 These are all questions that will be answered over the next few days.
-As of Tuesday evening, the National Hurricane Center says there is nearly a 100% chance of Harvey redeveloping.
+As of Wednesday morning, the National Hurricane Center says it is "anticipating Harvey being a hurricane at landfall after the 48 hour forecast point."

-A few days ago, forecast models largely showed the remnants of Harvey moving into Mexico.

-However, over the past few days, the majority of our forecast models have trended northward and most are now showing the storm reach Texas.

-It's too early to say where in Texas, but a few days ago the risk of Harvey making it north of Brownsville was fairly low.
-Now that is no longer the case.
+After initially showing a likely Mexico landfall for Harvey, computer forecast models have trended north, toward Texas, over the past 24 hours.
+There also appears to be a consensus in the model tracks bringing the storm into Texas, lending some confidence in the forecast despite the system just beginning to organize.

-This is significant for many reasons, but most importantly, the farther north the storm travels, the greater distance to landfall.
+The northward progression of the track is significant for many reasons, but most importantly, the farther north the storm travels, the greater distance to landfall.
 And greater distance equals more time to strengthen over the extremely warm waters of the Gulf of Mexico.

 With the expected slow trajectory across the Gulf of Mexico, Harvey shouldn't reach the coast until Friday or perhaps even early Saturday.
 This is plenty of time to allow for the possibility of Harvey becoming a hurricane.